 The death of a family member or loved one is a difficult time for anyone.
-The last things you want to think about at such a time are the practical and legal steps that need to take place.
+The last things you want to think about are the next practical and legal steps.
 While many of these steps are simple, some can be time-consuming and involve complicated legal issues.
-Nevertheless, these steps are necessary, and important, and being familiar with them can only help you if a loved one or family member dies.
+Nevertheless, these steps are necessary, and important, and being familiar with them can only help.

 What to Do Upon Learning of the Death

-When a family member dies, you, or someone else close to that person, will want to take some basic steps fairly quickly.
-While you are not generally legally obligated to take these steps, getting them out of the way will make it easier for you and everyone else involved.
+When a family member dies, you or someone else close to that person must take some basic steps fairly quickly.
+While you’re not generally legally obligated to take these steps, getting them out of the way makes it easier for you and everyone else involved.

 If you’re the first to learn that someone has died, you should reach out to the people closest to the decedent.
 (Decedent is a legal term for a deceased person.)
-Contact family members and close friends first, but after that, you should notify anyone closely involved in his or her life, or anyone who might have important information, such as their employer, personal physician, attorney, and accountant.
+Contact family members and close friends first, but after that, you should notify anyone closely involved in their life who might have important information, such as their employer, personal physician, attorney, and accountant.

-If you’re overwhelmed and not able to contact everyone, ask others to help you.
+If you’re overwhelmed or unable to contact everyone, ask others to help you.
 Similarly, if someone contacts you to notify you of a death, ask that person if you should call anyone in turn.

 2. Care for Pets or Dependents